Get ready for self-employment

-The fallout of the pandemic has left many people across the United Kingdom unemployed.
-If you're one of the hundreds of thousands of people who have lost their jobs as a result of COVID-19, you will already be looking into your options.
+The fallout of the pandemic has left many people across the UK reassessing their career options.
 Whilst the obvious step is to start applying for another full-time role, there could be another path you haven't considered.
 Now may be the time to go freelance.

 Self-employment isn't the anomaly it once was.
 4.8 million Brits were self-employed in 2017, according to a report from the Office of National Statistics.
-That's more than 15 per cent of the country's overall workforce.
+That's more than 15% of the country's overall workforce.
 Thanks to technological leaps and changes in the way businesses operate (hello, remote work!), that number is set to rise in the years to come.

 But, if you've ever toyed with the notion of going it alone, there are some things you should know first.
 Let's take a look at the things you should consider and remember before you begin freelancing.